Jaintia Kingdom: Subjugation under Ahoms

 In 1707, Jaintia king Ram Singh kidnapped the Kachari Raja.
 The Raja of Cachar then informed Ahom Raja Rudra Singh Sukhrungphaa which led to the Ahoms attack through North Cachar and Jaintia Hills.
 Jaintia was annexed to the Ahoms and its capital city, Jaintiapur, was then raided by the Ahoms and thousands of innocent civilians were put to death or ears and noses were cut off.
 Sukhrungphaa then informed the Faujdar of Sylhet that Jaintia was under his rule and that it is him that they will trade to.
 However, the Ahom rule in Jaintia was weak and short-lived.
 The Jaintias rebelled in their own land defeating the Ahom soldiers.
 Ram Singh, however, died as a captive to the Ahoms and his son, Jayo Narayan took over the Jaintia Kingdom.

-In 1757, the Nongkrem-KhynriamKhasi chief closed the Sonapur Duar, stopping trade between the Jaintia and Ahom kingdoms.
+In 1757, the Nongkrem-Khynriam Khasi chief closed the Sonapur Duar, stopping trade between the Jaintia and Ahom kingdoms.
 An envoy of Jaintias assembled at Hajo where they informed the incident to Ahom Raja Suremphaa Swargadeo Rajeswar Singh who re-opened it for them.

 The British came into contact with the Jaintia kingdom upon receiving the Diwani of Bengal in 1765.
 Jaintiapur, currently in Bangladesh, was the capital.
 The kingdom extended from the hills into the plains north of the Barak River Major Henniker led the first expedition to Jaintia in 1774.
 The quarries in their possession were the chief supplier of lime to the delta region of Bengal, but with the British, the contact was not very smooth, and they were attacked in the same year.
 Subsequently, the Jaintias were increasingly isolated from the plains via a system of forts as well as via regulation of 1799.